 Enrollment in a MSUM teacher licensure program means candidates meet specific requirements to enable licensure application at graduation.

-NES Basic Skills Testing Applying for a MN Teaching License
+Applying for a MN Teaching License

 At Retention Point I, teacher candidates must meet the required minimum GPA for their major, must earn a C- or better in all courses required for the major, and must have only resolved Dispositions Concerns.
 GPA and Dispositions Concerns can be found in Diary.
 Grades can be found on the DARS.